 When you're done, you have a couple of options for protecting your collage.
 You can frame it under glass, get it laminated at a copy shop or apply a light coat of Mod Podge to the surface with a foam paint brush or spray some varnish on it to act as a sealant [source: Love To Know Crafts].

-For more crafting fun, see the links on the next page.
+For more crafting fun, see the links below.